wlads/reefpoints/source/posts/2014-06-23-goodbye-heroku.md

 ## Downtime

 Today Heroku had a "Scheduled Maintenance at 2pm EST".
 First of all, this is just stupid.
-Don't schedule a mainteance period at 2pm EST for **anything**.
+Don't schedule a maintenance period at 2pm EST for **anything**.
 That period of time has to be one of the most heavily trafficked timeslots on the web.
 Its an hour after everyone on the East Coast has come back from lunch.
 It is an hour before lunch on the West